jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 ---
 title: Apple Watch Series 6 Review vs SE vs 3
-description: While there are many outstanding vitamin C serums currently on the market, no other brand has been ranked as the number one serum as often as the Obagi vitamin C serum line.
-In 18 of 20 of the online reviews available, Obagi comes out on top.
+description: While there are many outstanding smartwatch for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
+In 9 of 10 of the online reviews available, Apple Watch Series 6 comes out on top.
 sidebar: right
 schemadotorg:
 - "@context": https://schema.org